Rocio01/My-telegram-bot/README.md

 ## Setup

-- Make a copy in your local enviroment(Clone the Repository)
+- Make a copy in your local enviroment (Clone the Repository)

-- Open this directory in your terminal (My-telegram-bot/bin)
+- Open this directory in your terminal (My-telegram-bot)

 - To run the bot first in your terminal install the gem bundler($ gem install bundler) and then run the command bundler.

-- To run the Bot only type this command in your terminal(ruby main.rb) if you are in (My-telegram-bot/bin) or (ruby bin/main.rb) if you are in (My-telegram-bot)
+- To run the Bot only type this command in your terminal(ruby main.rb) if you are in My-telegram-bot/bin directory or (ruby bin/main.rb) if you are in My-telegram-bot directory.

-- To use RSpec testing framework, only run rspec in your terminal in (My-telegram-bot)
+- To use RSpec testing framework, only run rspec in your terminal in My-telegram-bot directory.

 ![screenshot](run-locally.jpg)